LifeOfPai/anjalipai.github.io/individualmanifesto.md

 **Do not cause harm**

 This one is relatively self-explanatory.
+In fact, it comes straight out of the ACM Code of Ethics and Professional Conduct.
+ACM defines **harm** as:
+>"negative consequences, especially when those consequences are significant and unjust.
+Examples of harm include unjustified physical or mental injury, unjustified destruction or disclosure of information, and unjustified damage to property, reputation, and the environment".

-Designers should ensure that any features of their product are same from manipulation or use in a way that poses harm to others.
-This harm can be physical, emotional, or mental.
+Designers should ensure that any features of their product are safe from manipulation or use in a way that poses harm to others.
+In some case this may require removing features that could be used for harm or redesigning them such that they cannnot be misused.
+As the ACM argues, even "When that harm is unintended, those responsible are obliged to undo or mitigate the harm as much as possible".
+Mitigating harm involves not only addressing sources of harm as they arise, but pre-emptively addressing potential causes of harm.

 **Protection of Information is critical**